mbreese/swalign/README.md

 Here is some skeleton code to get you started:

     import swalign
     # choose your own values here… 2 and -1 are common.
     match = 2
     mismatch = -1
     scoring = swalign.NucleotideScoringMatrix(match, mismatch)

     sw = swalign.LocalAlignment(scoring)  # you can also choose gap penalties, etc... alignment = sw.align('ACACACTA','AGCACACA')
     alignment.dump()

-For other uses, see the script in bin/swalign.
+For other uses, see the script in bin/swalign or https://compgen.io/projects/swalign